learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 ```

 We take a tree and a zipper and return a new zipper that has its focus replaced with the supplied tree.
-Not only can we extend trees this way by replacing empty sub-trees with new trees, we can also replace whole existing sub-trees.
+Not only can we extend trees this way by replacing empty subtrees with new trees, we can also replace whole existing subtrees.
 Let's attach a tree to the far left of our `freeTree`:

 ```{.haskell:hs}